If you’ve taken a mortgage holiday or if you’re thinking about taking one, read on.

 A mortgage holiday simply means you’re putting payments towards your mortgage on hold.

-These have been useful for homeowners who are struggling financially due to the pandemic.
+These are useful for homeowners who are struggling financially.

 Here’s how they work, and what you need to know.